ditchallaway/Hippy-Crack/README.md

 ## Delete dist folder before build `+v0.8`

-Hydrogen will automatically delete the `dist` folder before each build by default.
+Hippy Crack will automatically delete the `dist` folder before each build by default.
 You can turn this off by setting `build.deleteFolder` to `false`

 ```